eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > There should be some assurance that keys are stored securely and option 4.

-Note that, because the technical implementation of pseudonyms must rely on [WebAuthn], the possibility for achieving such assurances is to use attestations (for an explanation of this see [Chapter 4](#4-high-level-approach-to-pseudonyms)).
+Note that, because the technical implementation of pseudonyms must rely on [W3C WebAuthn], the possibility for achieving such assurances is to use attestations (for an explanation of this see [Chapter 4](#4-high-level-approach-to-pseudonyms)).
 Therefore, higher assurances comes with a trade-off in terms of surveillance risks.
 For a further discussion of these risks see [Chapter 5.1](#51-topic-a-privacy-risks-and-mitigations)).